 There has been a significant reduction in A&E attendances for those patients with mental health who use the A&E most frequently.
 Through collaboration between the mental health and the acute Trusts, a total of 100 patients were identified as 'frequent attenders', who visited A&E a total of 2,143 times in 16/17.
 During 17/18, these patients received specialist multi-agency support, resulting in a 34% reduction in A&E attendances for these 100 frequent attenders, above the national 20% reduction target.

 Manchester's first ever Section 136 Suite opened in early July 2018.
-The new suite will improve patient care and will mean many of the patients detained under s136 will no longer have to go to A&E, helping to reduce waiting times.
+The new suite has improved patient care, meaning that 204 patients detained under s136, did not have to go to A&E as a place of safety.